This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 The statement is trivially true of real numbers, since the real numbers are commutative and a real number is its own conjugate.
 By induction, it is true for all steps of the construction.

-Now we will show that if the previous algebra in the Cayley-Dickson construction is commutative, the present algebra is associative.
+That the present algebra in the Cayley-Dickson construction is associative follows from the commutativity of the previous algebra.
 This will imply that the quaternions are associative, but say nothing about the octonions.

 The Cayley-Dickson multiplication formula gives